MarzioHr/bfv_python/README.md

-# University of Essex Online - Master Thesis
+# University of Essex - Master Thesis

 The Design of a Homomorphic Encryption Library for the Resource-constrained IoT with Efficiency Objectives